UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

 [![Contributors](https://img.shields.io/github/contributors/AFIDSI/Covid19-Wastewater-Analysis)](https://github.com/AFIDSI/Covid19-Wastewater-Analysis/graphs/contributors)
 ![Codesize](https://img.shields.io/github/languages/code-size/AFIDSI/Covid19-Wastewater-Analysis)

-<h3 align="center"> University of Wisconsin Madison American Family Insurance Data Science Institute <a href="https://datascience.wisc.edu">(DSI)</a> </h3>
+<h3 align="center"> University of Wisconsin-Madison Data Science Institute <a href="https://datascience.wisc.edu">(DSI)</a> </h3>
 <p align="center"> In collaboration with </p>
-<h3 align="center"> Wisconsin Department of Health Services <a href="https://www.dhs.wisconsin.gov">(DHS)</a> </h3>
+<h3 align="center"> Wisconsin's Department of Health Services <a href="https://www.dhs.wisconsin.gov">(DHS)</a> </h3>
-<h3 align="center"> Wisconsin State Laboratory of Hygiene <a href="https://www.slh.wisc.edu">(SLH)</a> </h3>
+<h3 align="center"> Wisconsin's State Laboratory of Hygiene <a href="https://www.slh.wisc.edu">(SLH)</a> </h3>

 Welcome; we conduct advanced analysis of Wisconsin's COVID-19 wastewater data.
-Collaborating with the SLH and the DHS, we leverage our expertise and our proprietary R package, [DSIWastewater](https://github.com/AFIDSI/DSIWastewater), to uncover valuable insights.
+Collaborating with the SLH and the DHS, we leverage our expertise and our proprietary R package, [Covid19Wastewater](https://github.com/UW-Madison-DSI/Covid19Wastewater), to uncover valuable insights.
 Our analyses provide crucial information for policymakers, public health officials, and researchers working to understand COVID-19 transmission and implement effective interventions.
 Explore our repository to learn more about our research and methodologies.
 Together, we contribute to a healthier and safer future for Wisconsin and beyond.